dotnet/docs/docs/core/tools/dotnet-restore.md

 `dotnet restore -f c:\packages\mypackages -f c:\packages\myotherpackages`

-Restores the dependencies and tools for the project in the current directory using the 2 file paths provided as the fallback sources.
+Restores the dependencies and tools for the project in the current directory using the two file paths provided as the fallback sources.

 `dotnet restore --verbosity Error`